Pack Smart: Essentials for Backpacking Trip

 Check the weather.

 For more essential hiking tips, head to our top tips for hiking alone.
-These work great for groups who are Colorado backpacking as well as day hikes.
+These work great for groups who are backpacking in Colorado as well as taking day hikes.